extension-js/extension.js/.github/SECURITY.md

 We aim to release a fix within 60 days of the report.
 We keep the reporter informed at each step.

+## What to expect from Extension.js

+The security guarantees and limits of Extension.js are described in [docs/ASSURANCE_CASE.md](../docs/ASSURANCE_CASE.md).

 ## Verifying a release

 How to check that a package or release tarball was built by this repository is described in [docs/VERIFYING_RELEASES.md](../docs/VERIFYING_RELEASES.md).